Moby-Dick Chapter 11: Nightgown Summary

 - Ishmael opens his eyes (he’s been keeping them closed to enjoy snuggling down in the warm bed) and is irritated by the fact that it’s still dark.

-- While they sit there, Queequeg tells Ishmael about his homeland and history (see Chapter 12).
+- While they sit there, Queequeg tells Ishmael about his homeland and history (see the next chapter).